 5. Don’t let it stagnate.

-As your professional details change, update your email signature accordingly.
-Make sure links work, social media profiles are still relevant, time sensitive content (like a graphic announcing the date of a convention) is removed after the specified date passes.
+As your professional details change, update your email signature look.
+Make sure links work, social media profiles are still relevant, time-sensitive content and calls to action are removed after the specified date passes.
 Stay on top of it – if it seems mundane to you, it might be time for an update.
 Technological styles change, too.

 This email signature once looked great.
 Now, I think, it looks outdated.
 The individual elements are not bad, but we’ve moved beyond large, rectangular buttons, and two Calls to Action seems excessive.
 Those two buttons would be better presented as icons.

-Art is subjective and certain stylistic faux pas can be made to work.
-It’s like clothing – people can wear styles that others can’t.
+Art is subjective and certain stylistic faux pas can be made to work, depending on the character of your business.
 Cater to your audience, your line of work, how well it shows up on different platforms and what you feel needs to be included in every email.
-If you’re including a call to action, use similar language and tone as what’s used elsewhere in the signature.
+If you’re including a CTA, use similar language and tone as what’s used elsewhere in the signature.
 Consistency is key.

 Certain styles are classic, others change quickly – the goal is to stay current, or even ahead of the curve, and always well-designed.